ryanswilkins/biomolmod/README.md

 # Bio-molecular modeling 2022

 ## What is this?
-This repo contains ´install.sh´, a script for installing course software on under Ubuntu 20.04.
+This repo contains `install.sh`, a script for installing course software on under Ubuntu 20.04.

 ## How to use it?